MagedGDEV/flutterApps/README.md

 |--|--|
 |![iOS_Image](screenshots/iphone14ProMax_3.png)|![Android_Image](screenshots/nexus6_3.png)|

-To wrap some wigdet within another widget, we can do this easily in android studio by selecting the widget and do on of the following:
+To wrap some wigdet within another widget, we can do this easily in android studio by selecting the widget and do one of the following:

 - Press on the light bulb icon on the left of the widget
 - **Option + Enter** (Mac)